Contract manufacturing organization: Advantages

+In addition to reducing cost and providing specialized expertise, CDMOs can also shorten the time needed to bring drug candidates to regulatory submission.
+A 2025 report by PharmaSource described a small-molecule program managed by the CDMO BioDuro that advanced to Investigational New Drug (IND) submission in approximately 11 months, compared to the multi-year timelines often seen in traditional development.
+The acceleration was attributed to parallel workstreams in active pharmaceutical ingredient (API) synthesis and drug-product formulation, a unified quality system, and dedicated project management support that streamlined communication between teams.

 Disadvantages

 The pharmaceutical client using the services of a CDMO does not have direct control of the project in regard to scheduling, cost, quality, or accountability yet should be heavily invested to work closely with the CDMO partner to ensure success.
 Data security can be an issue when considering a CDMO, as intellectual property and other proprietary data are exchanged between client and service provider.

 One of the major risk remains in the lack of control over the CDMO's compliance for the client, for example when an FDA warning letter is issued, a resulting interruption of production may result in major delay or interruption of shipping thus it is critical to properly vet the selected CDMO.
 The rise of the CDMO industry led to an increase of inspectors from various divisions of the Food and Drug Administration (e.g.: Center for Biologics Evaluation and Research or Center for Drug Evaluation and Research).